 Coronaviruses are a family of viruses that are like the common cold, severe acute respiratory syndrome (SARS), and Middle East respiratory syndrome (MERS).
-In 2019, a new virus formed and spread from China to other countries, including the U.S. now called coronavirus disease 2019 or COVID-19.
+In 2019, a new virus formed and spread from China to other countries, including the U.S. now called COVID-19.

 Signs and symptoms of infection with COVID-19 may appear two to 14 days after exposure and can include fever, cough, shortness of breath or difficulty breathing.
 There is currently no cure, however several FDA-approved vaccines provide protection from severe illness or hospitalization if you are exposed to the virus.
 Variants of the virus, such as the highly contagious Delta variant, have emerged and continue to spread globally and within the U.S. The Centers for Disease Control (CDC) is tracking these variants.

 In the U.S., Pfizer/BioNTech, Moderna and Johnson & Johnson’s Janssen vaccines have been widely distributed and provide protection in the event of COVID-19 exposure.
 Data shows that these vaccines are safe and beneficial to those with Parkinson’s.